snl-dakota/dakota-examples/official/deterministic_calibration/scalar_multiexperiment_config/README.md

 vertical load condition.
 To obtain residuals at both of the load conditions for which we have data, the driver must be run twice, once for each experiment.

-### Dakota Input file

-In the `reponses` section of the Dakota input file, the keywords `num_experiments` and `num_config_variables` are set to 2 and 1, respectively.
-The keyword `calibration_data_file` also appears and is set to `displacements.dat`.
-This file has an initial header line that may contain column headings or other information helpful to the user (Dakota treats it as a comment) followed by one line per experiment.
-Each of these lines contains the value of our single configuration variable (the verical load, $`Y`$), followed by 20 measurements of the displacement.
-As Dakota performs evaluations, it will insert these values of $`Y`$ into the `continuous_state` variable
-$`Y`$ that is defined in the `variables` section of the input file.

 # Interpret the results